albertiniufu/remap/README.md

 # remap

-This repository contains a set of methos for reordering the alphabet of a string T\[1,n\].
+This repository contains a set of methods for reordering the alphabet of a string T\[1,n\].

 We investigate the effect of each alphabet reordering on the total number of Lyndon factors.